symbol/symbol-docs/source/concepts/harvesting.rst

 VrfKeyLinkTransaction
 =====================

-Announce a VrfKeyLinkTransaction to link an account with a Vrf public key.
+Announce a VrfKeyLinkTransaction to link an account with a VRF public key.
 The key is used to randomize block production and leader/participant selection.
 Required for all harvesting eligible accounts.